GRACE: A Language Model Framework for Explainable Inverse Reinforcement Learning: Method

+The \emph{mutation} operator $m$ utilizes an LLM to improve the current reward code and correct failures.
+We prompt the LLM to generate a mutated reward $r'$ based on the current source code and specific failure cases:

+Crucially, the $\textrm{context}$ provided to the LLM enables targeted debugging.
+It includes: \begin{itemize} \item \textbf{Current Reward Source Code:} The Python implementation of the ``parent'' reward function $r$. \item \textbf{Wrong Examples:} A random sample of states $s_w$ with low fitness under reward $r$. \item \textbf{Reward Values:} The output value $r(s_w)$ by the current function for each low-fitness state. \item \textbf{(Optional) Extra environment information:} It is possible to include, if available, extra information about the environment such as (partial) source code or a text description. \item \textbf{(Optional) Debug information:} The LLM can have an option to define a $\texttt{debug}(s, D^+, D^-)$ function.
+The output of this function can then be included, in-context, in each mutation prompt.
+This allows the model to print custom intermediate variables, logic checks during execution or aggregate information over the expert and negative datasets. \end{itemize}

-We repeatedly apply the above mutation operation to modify the reward population $\mathcal{R}$ to improve its fitness.
-In more detail, we repeatedly sample a reward $r\in \mathcal{R}$ with probability $\frac{\exp{F(r)}}{\sum_{r'\in \mathcal{R}_P^i}\exp(F(r'))}$.
-Subsequently, we apply the mutation and keep the new reward function only if it has a higher fitness than other already created rewards.
-After $K$ mutations, we return the reward function with highest fitness $r^* = \arg\max_{r\in\mathcal{R}}\{f(r)\}$.
-This phase is presented as function \textsc{EvoSearch} in Algorithm~\ref{alg:grace}.
+We repeatedly apply the mutation operation to evolve the reward population $\mathcal{R}$.
+In each iteration, we sample a set of parent rewards $r \in \mathcal{R}$ based on a softmax distribution of their fitness, where the probability of selecting a specific reward is given by $\frac{\exp(f(r))}{\sum_{r' \in \mathcal{R}} \exp(f(r'))}$.
+We apply the mutation operator to these parents to generate a new batch of candidate rewards.
+To maintain a high-quality population, we retain only the top $N$ performing functions based on their fitness scores (from the combined set of current and newly mutated rewards).
+After $K$ iterations, we return the single reward function with the highest fitness $r^* = \arg\max_{r\in\mathcal{R}}\{f(r)\}$.
+This phase is detailed as function \textsc{EvoSearch} in Algorithm~\ref{alg:grace}.

 \paragraph{Phase 3: Active Data Collection via Reinforcement Learning} The optimal reward $r^*$ above is obtained by inspecting existing demonstrations.
-To further improve the reward, we ought to collect further demonstrations by training a policy $\pi_{r^*}$ using the current optimal reward $r^*$; and use this policy to collect additional data $\mathcal{D}_{r^*}$.
+To further improve the reward, we can collect further demonstrations by training a policy $\pi_{r^*}$ using the current optimal reward $r^*$; and use this policy to collect additional data $\mathcal{D}_{r^*}$.